gaetanobleone/data-visualization-in-netflix/README.md

 ## Description

 I will take you step-by-step through the process of the project.
-I began the project by sourcing data concerning television, and movie titles.
+I began the project by sourcing data concerning television series, and movie titles.
 I then created a database titled “netflix” to host the table title “media” which contained a list of television series, and movie titles that had been imported into the table.
 In the process of importing said data into the table, I ran into an issue concerning the original dataset.
 The original dataset contained several commas trailing at the last column; thus, to remove said trailing commas I wrote a script in “python”.

 ```
 import csv